t-sell/us-births-data/r-analysis.md

 Prepare the data
 ----------------

-First of all, we should visually check to see if the birth numbers match for dates between 2000 and 2003.
+First of all, we should visually check to see if the number of babies born match for dates between 2000 and 2003.

 ``` r
 head(subset(births1994_2003, year = 2003), n=3); head(subset(births2000_2014, year = 2003), n=3)